-This operation is described in Telelogic Synergy Classic Help, specifically in Receive a transfer set.
+This operation is described in Synergy Classic Help, specifically in Receive a transfer set.

-Create and maintain "mirrored" databases
+Creating and maintaining "mirrored" databases

 To keep two DCM databases synchronized with the same data, you first create a "mirrored" database from another database.
 You then keep the databases synchronized by transferring their Entire database transfer sets to each other.